15 Breakfast Salads Worth Waking Up For

 Sweet Potato Breakfast Salad with Almond Butter Protein Dressing

 Nutrition: 80 calories, 0 g fat, 0 g saturated fat, 93 g sodium, 4.2 g fiber, 4.5 g sugar, 4 g protein (calculated without dressing)

 As unconventional as it may seem, topping a salad with a protein powder-enhanced almond butter dressing tastes absolutely divine.
 And not to mention, the monounsaturated fat in the nut spread can ward off those late-morning munchies.
-In fact, one recent study found that participants who ate about 7 grams of monounsaturated fat with a meal reported a 40 percent decreased desire to eat for hours afterward.

 Get The Recipe From The Full Helping.